lsst-tstn/tstn-024/index.rst

 The notebook server available at the summit control network is built on top of the `DM science platform`_, augmented with `Telescope and Site observatory control package`_.
 They allow users to combine observatory control activities with data analysis in a highly interactive web-based interface.
+This includes analysis of data from the EFD.

 .. _nublado:
 .. _DM science platform: https://nb.lsst.io